Austinmoore1492/FLWConnected-Front-End/README.md

 Currently this application is still in development but another version of this application can be seen [here](https://moore-connections.herokuapp.com/)

 **NOTE**
 This application uses MongoDB and Heroku.
 Heroku is set up on the Free Tier and therefor does not have an SSL certificate.
-Registering and Loggin in should be used with simple passwords that you **do not** use elsewhere.
-Even though passwords are encrypted you should still take security precautions when loggin in anywhere, not just here.
+Registering and Logging in should be used with simple passwords that you **do not** use elsewhere.
+Even though passwords are encrypted you should still take security precautions when logging in anywhere, not just here.

 **In Production an SSL certicate will be set up**